 In the LSST optical design, the 8.4 m primary (M1) and 5.0 m tertiary (M3) mirrors form a continuous surface.
 Because the two mirrors curve differently, a slight cusp is formed where they meet, as seen in the picture below.
-Harris Corporation is manufacturing the LSST’s 3.5-meter secondary mirror (M2), which is a solid meniscus design fabricated from ultra-low expansion glass.
-Harris will also manufacture the mirror’s cell assembly, which consists of the polished secondary mirror, mirror support system, mirror cell electronics and sensors, thermal control system, and the mirror control system.
 This design makes it possible to fabricate both the primary and tertiary mirrors from a single monolithic substrate, the M1M3 monolith.

 The Steward Observatory Mirror Lab at the University of Arizona began casting this mirror in the spring of 2008, and final polish was completed in February 2015.
-On May 19th 2015, the completed LSST primary/tertiary mirror (M1M3) was safely moved from the UA's Richard F. Carris Mirror Lab (formerly SOML) to long-term secure storage at Tucson International Airport.
-The mirror will be coated with its reflective surface after it is moved to the Summit Facility on Cerro Pachón.
+On May 19th 2015, the completed LSST Primary/Tertiary mirror (M1M3) was safely moved from the UA's Richard F. Carris Mirror Lab (formerly SOML) to long-term secure storage at Tucson International Airport.
+In late 2018 the mirror was returned to the Mirror Lab for optical testing, and in early 2019 it was shipped to the summit facility on Cerro Pachón.

 At 3.42 m in diameter, the LSST secondary mirror (M2) is the largest convex mirror ever made.